danialahmad9/apnacollege-tut/README.md

 # apnacollege-tut
-This is my first github repository
+This is my first GitHub repository
+Author - Danial Ahmad